isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-snakes-tigers-and-cannibals-ida-pfeiffers-travels-in-southeast-asia.md

 [^19]:Wallace to Samuel Stevens, 12 May 1856.
 See van Wyhe, J., & Rookmaaker, K. (Eds.).
 (2013). [*Alfred Russel Wallace: Letters from the Malay Archipelago*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200158642) (p.
 80).
 Oxford: Oxford University Press.
 (Call no.: RSEA 508.092 WAL)
 [^20]:Pfeiffer, I. (1856). *A lady’s second journey round the world: From London to the Cape of Good Hope, Borneo, Java, Sumatra, Celebes, Ceram, the Moluccas, etc. California, Panama, Peru, Ecuador, and the United States* (p.
 53).
 New York: Harper & Brothers.
 Retrieved from Internet Archive website.
 [^21]:Pfeiffer 1855, vol. I, p.
 49.
+[^22]:The White Rajahs were a dynastic monarchy of the British Brooke family, who ruled Sarawak from 1841 to 1946.
+The first White Rajah was James Brooke, who ruled until his death in 1868.
+As a reward for helping the Sultan of Brunei suppress “insurgency” among the indigenous peoples, Brooke was made Rajah of Sarawak in 1841.
+[^23]:Pfeiffer, 1855, vol. 1, p.
+84.
+[^24]:Pfeiffer, 1856, p.
+60.
+[^25]:Anon.
+(1861, August 3).
+[Review of] Ida Pfeiffer’s last travels. *The London Review*, vol. 3, p.
+153.
+[^26]:Anon, 1861, p.
+153
+[^27]:Pfeiffer’s words are quoted by von Humboldt.
+See Müller, C. (Ed.).
+(2010). *Alexander von Humboldt und das Preußische Königshaus.
+Briefe aus den Jahren 1835–1857* (p.
+255).
+Severus Verlag.
+(Not available in NLB holdings)